 Specific exercises can help you learn how to control and relax your pelvic muscles.
 Tightness or spasms in these muscles can make vulvar pain worse.

 In rare cases, surgery is done to remove tissue that is very sensitive.

 There are other things you can try to relieve your symptoms:

 When you have vulvodynia, you may find it hard to do your daily tasks.
 It may hurt to walk, exercise, or sit for long periods of time.
 And it may hurt to have sex.
 All of these things can affect your life, work, and relationships.

-- See a counselor.
 Cognitive-behavioral therapy allows you to express your emotions and concerns and to learn new ways of coping with vulvar pain.
 Sex therapy can also help you and your partner find ways to be intimate that don't cause pain.

-- Keep a pain diary.
 You can track moods, thoughts, activities, and medicines that affect pain.
 Having a record of pain can help you and your doctor find the best ways to treat it.

-- Get support from other women.
-A support group, online forum, or chat group helps you share your concerns and hear how other people cope with the pain and challenges of living with vulvodynia.
+A support group can help you share your concerns and hear how other people cope with the pain and challenges of living with vulvodynia.

-- Practice relaxation and breathing exercises.
 Meditation and guided imagery are two examples of how you can reduce stress and relax your mind and muscles.

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.